tabithawoo/notestash-notes-app/README.md

 - Add a note
 - Edit a note
 - Delete a note, or clear all notes
-- Funky wiggling moustache animation when hovering over the logo
+- Wiggling moustache animation when hovering over the logo